awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.Maintenance.md

 ## Deleting plans<a name="AuroraPostgreSQL.Optimize.Maintenance.DeletingPlans"></a>

+Plans are automatically deleted if they haven't been used in over a month, specifically, 32 days\.
+That's the default setting for the `apg_plan_mgmt.plan_retention_period` parameter\.
+You can change the plan retention period to a longer period of time, but 32 is the minimum\.
+Determining the number of days since a plan was last used is calculated by subtracting the `last_used` date from the current date\.
+The `last_used` date is the most recent date that the optimizer chose the plan as the minimum cost plan or that the plan was run\.
+The date is stored for the plan in the `apg_plan_mgmt.dba_plans` view\.

-Delete plans that have not been used for a long time or that are no longer relevant\.
-Each plan has a `last_used` date that the optimizer updates each time it executes a plan or picks it as the minimum\-cost plan for a statement\.
-Use the `last_used` date to determine if a plan has been used recently and is still relevant\.
+We recommend that you delete plans that haven't been used for a long time or that aren't useful\.
+Every plan has a `last_used` date that the optimizer updates each time it executes a plan or chooses the plan as the minimum\-cost plan for a statement\.
+Check the last `last_used` dates to identify the plans that you can safely delete\.

-For example, you can use the `apg_plan_mgmt.delete_plan` function as follows\.
-Doing this deletes all plans that haven't been chosen as the minimum\-cost plan or haven't run in at least 31 days\.
-However, this example doesn't delete plans that have been explicitly rejected\.
+Following is an example of how to use the `apg_plan_mgmt.delete_plan` function to delete all plans that haven't been chosen as the minimum\-cost plan in the last 31 days\.
+This example doesn't delete plans that have been explicitly rejected\.

 ```
 SELECT SUM(apg_plan_mgmt.delete_plan(sql_hash, plan_hash))